-Monitoring well TMW-1 will be plugged and abandoned in accordance with the New Mexico Environment Department (NMED) Ground Water Quality Bureau Monitoring Well Construction and Abandonment Guidelines dated March 2011 as a guideline, however, the project is under the NMOCD rather than the NMED.
+Monitoring well MW-2 has been historically dry and MW-3 has been damaged.
+Groundwater samples cannot be collected from these wells.
+The total depths of the wells are 34 feet and 35 feet, respectively.
+Both wells will be plugged and abandoned in accordance with the New Mexico Environment Department (NMED) Ground Water Quality Bureau Monitoring Well Construction and Abandonment Guidelines dated March 2011 as a guideline, however, the project is under the NMOCD rather than the NMED.
 Form WD-08, Well Plugging Plan of Operations, will be submitted to the State Engineer's office.
 Following completion of the work, Form WD-11, Plugging Record, will be submitted to the State Engineer's office.